gcanti/react-vdom/README.md

 # Important

-If you are using React v0.13 you want to install react-vdom v0.5.
+If you are using React v0.13 you may want to install react-vdom v0.5.

 # The Idea